krobinson1021/asteroids/README.md

 # Instructions to Run

-- Download all files and folders in this repository
+- Download all files and directories in this repository
 - Open a terminal and navigate to the "src" folder
 - Enter the command "make all" to compile, link, and run the game!
 - To close the window, type 'q'